ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-11-21-taking-a-vaction-from-van-life.md

 ![My van in Valdebernardo](/assets/images/IMG_0267.jpg)

 What a great trip!
 I'm so glad that I joined the others.
-I would have definitely missed out on a great experience.
-At the same time I'm happy to be back "home".
+I definitely would have missed out on a great experience.
+At the same time, I'm happy to be back "home".
 Van, sweet van! :minibus: